-FCM's Community Buildings Retrofit initiative is a \$167 million initiative that was made possible through a federal government contribution of \$950 million in its 2019 budget.
+FCM's Community Buildings Retrofit initiative is a \$167 million initiative that was made possible through a \$950 million from the federal government in its 2019 budget.
 Applicants can stack CBR funding with other funding programs, including those available through provincial and territorial governments.